-While the Town has no public off-road bicycle or walking trails, many town residents and visitors enjoy bicycling and walking on roads in the town.
+While the Town has no public off-road bicycle trails, many town residents and visitors enjoy bicycling and walking on roads in the town.
+Available in the Town are several public walking trails which are located at Pleasant Valley Conservancy and Parrish Savanna Conservancy.
 Regional airport facilities include Middleton Municipal Airport - Morey Field, a general aviation airport in Middleton, and the Dane County Regional Airport.